andresriancho/w3af-kali/README.md

 ```
 Please note that the second and last commands will change depending on the version tag.

+### Package dependencies
+`w3af`'s dependencies change frequently and are listed [here](https://github.com/andresriancho/w3af/blob/master/w3af/core/controllers/dependency_check/requirements.py) .
+When we add a new dependency to upstream we then add extra work to the packaging process.
+These are some of the recommended steps to follow to make sure all dependencies are up to date:
+ * Check [requirements.py](https://github.com/andresriancho/w3af/blob/master/w3af/core/controllers/dependency_check/requirements.py) file history to identify any changes
+ * Find the two `Depends:` entries in the [debian/control](https://github.com/andresriancho/w3af-kali/blob/master/debian/control) file and make sure all `pip` and `OS` packages from `requirements.py` are listed there.
+It's important to identify the version of each Kali package, please verify the versions using http://pkg.kali.org/
+ * If there is a missing library that needs to be packaged contact the Kali developers

 ### Build the package

 ```bash